PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 ## Why should you use the AARRR framework?

 So those are the fundamentals of the pirate metrics framework, but why should you use it?
 There are a few key benefits:

 ### 1. It puts the focus on individual users, not organizations

 Regardless of whether you're a B2B or B2C company, we believe it's best practice to focus on end users, not organizations.
 A company is a collection of people.
 If you build for the end users within, a company's activation, retention and revenue will follow.
 While it's still useful to track larger groups of organizations using your product, it shouldn't be a top-level metric.

-Pirate metrics puts the emphasis on users, making it a great component in running a successful, product-led business.

 ### 2. It creates a baseline single source of truth

 What's more useful?
 Exploring the solution to a problem, or debating the best way to measure whether the problem exists or not?
 It's all too easy to get stuck in semantic debates about the best way to measure the impact of a product change, or go searching for problems that don't exist because you don't have a clear picture of what "normal" looks like.

-That's why we recommend startups who deploy PostHog prioritize building a pirate metrics dashboard.
-It's a great jumping off point for investigating issues and experimenting with solutions, and makes it easy to identify if/when something has had a material impact on user behavior.

 ### 3. It acts as an early warning system

 Once you've started tracking your core metrics and have a clear picture of historical trends, it'll be obvious when something has changed for good or bad.
 Has an activation metric taken a nosedive?
-Maybe there's a bug in the onboarding process you need to fix.
+Check onboarding process for bugs.
 Are users logging in less frequently over time?
 Perhaps you need to find ways to re-engage existing users.
 Your pirate metrics are the vital signs for your business.

 ### 4. It helps you identify weaknesses and opportunities

 Where should you focus your time to grow your business?
 Are you acquiring, activating and retaining users, but not seeing revenue growth?
 It's time to focus on monetization.
 Are your users retaining well, but you're not seeing much growth?
 You have an acquisition problem.

-Above all, the framework makes it easier to isolate your strengths and weaknesses, and see the impact of your efforts to improve.

 > 💡 **PostHog Tip:** People may call it the pirate funnel, but the framework doesn't dictate where you should spend your time – it brings clarity to where you are and where you're going.
->
-> Where you focus your efforts is entirely up to you.
-For example, retention is a great indicator of [product-market fit](/blog/how-to-product-market-fit) and user satisfaction, so early-stage products may want to focus more effort there ahead of other metrics.
+Retention is a great indicator of [product-market fit](/blog/how-to-product-market-fit) and user satisfaction, so early-stage products may want to focus more effort there ahead of other metrics.
+Don't start with acquisition just because it's at the top.

-### 4. You can use it to compare different groups of users
+### 5. Pirate metrics are comparative

 Pirate metrics are top level, but they're also comparable – a key quality of any good metric.